mtag-dev/squall/docs/en/docs/tutorial/handling-errors.md

 ```

 !!! note "Technical Details"
-    You could also use `from starlette.requests import Request` and `from starlette.responses import JSONResponse`.
+    You could also use `from squall.requests import Request` and `from squall.responses import JSONResponse`.

     **Squall** provides the same `starlette.responses` as `squall.responses` just as a convenience for you, the developer.
 But most of the available responses come directly from Starlette.
 The same with `Request`.